 Fleet Air Arm

-McDonnel Douglas F-4K Phantom
+McDonnell Douglas F-4K Phantom

 (UK version)

-FAA models in 1/72 scale
+FAA models in 1/72 scale: F-4K

 The famous American F-4 Phantom was also used by the FAA (as also by the U.K RAF).
-The FAA models were known as the F-4K (or FG.1) and were fitted with british equipment and Rolls Royce Spey engines.
-First flight of this variant was November 1966 and 50 were built.
+The FAA models were known as the F-4K (or FG.1) and were fitted with British equipment and Rolls Royce Spey engines.
+First flight of this variant was November 1966 and some 50 were built.

-For more information, check out the references suggested.
+For more information, check out the references suggested and look at the British F-4 page here on this site....

-The Fujimi range of F-4 Phantoms are the finest 1/72 scale kits of this plane available.
-They came about 1987 and the Fujimi kits appeared in many different kits with various versions carefully captured.
+The Fujimi range of F-4 Phantoms are the finest 1/72 scale model kits of this plane available.
+Released about 1987 the Fujimi kits appeared in many different kits with various versions carefully captured.
 Some kits contained not only plastic but also etched metal en casted metal parts.
-The kits have very fine recessed panel lines and good decals.
-Cockpit detailling is fine with raised details and nice seats.
-Only some minor additions of sprue and tiny bits are required to get an excellent cockpit representation.

 F-4K